Skip to article frontmatterSkip to article content

 The schema object serves multiple purposes:

 • Creating Tables: Used as a class decorator (@schema) to declare tables within the schema.
-For details, see the next section, Create Tables
+For details, see the next section, Tables

 • Visualizing the Schema: Generates diagrams to illustrate relationships between tables.